fixercoin/fixorium-router/README.md

 🦊 FIXORIUM SOLANA DEX ROUTER

-Complete Documentation - The Cheapest DEX Aggregator on Solana
+The Cheapest DEX Aggregator on Solana

 💰 Only 0.01% Fee
 10x cheaper than Jupiter | Save 90% on every swap